Sugargod1/Ecommerce-platform-with-survey-based-filtering/README.md

 - I organized my files as a developer, and while it's not perfect, it's good for the level of a freshman student.

 ## Limitations:
-- No buffer when wshowing products.
+- No buffer when showing products.
 - No authentication system (Only admin can add products).
 Nobody could add products.